David Abioye

-David Olatunji Abioye (born March 11, 1961) is a Nigerian Christian author and preacher who was the first vice chairman of the Living Faith Church Worldwide.
-He was the senior pastor, Living Faith Church, Goshen City just outside Abuja, with over 30,000 worshippers, at the time of his retirement on 18th October 2024.
+David Olatunji Abioye (born March 11, 1961) is a Nigerian Christian author and preacher who is the founder and presiding Bishop of Living Word Conquerors Global Assembly.
+He was the first vice president of the Living Faith Church Worldwide.
+He was the senior pastor, Living Faith Church, Goshen City just outside Abuja, with over 30,000 worshippers running multiple services, at the time of his retirement on 18th October 2024.

 Personal life

 By election of grace David Olatunji Abioye is called by God to lift up a standard of stewardship in the Body of Christ.

 He graduated in Automobile Engineering and upon completion of his compulsory National Youth Service Corps in 1984, he engaged inpractice at a mechanic workshop and later in teaching at a Polytechnic for some months before responding to full time call into ministry in October 1986.
 Meanwhile, his life took a pivotal turn in 1980 when he met Bishop David Oyedepo during a Christian Student Fellowship.
 This encounter evolved into 4 decades of Stewardship under him.
 Being an impactful author, he has published quite a number of books covering different areas of life.
 He is married to Mary Abioye, and they are blessed with children and grandchildren.